spencer-shadley/completed-class/01-Class-Content/06-Server-Side-APIs/01-Activities/16-NYTSearch/Instructions/Phase-02.md

 ## All-Together

-- Display the HTML content!!
+- Display the HTML content!